jimenezraul/idbPromise/README.md

 ## What is it?

-This is a IndexedDB for React.
-IndexedDB is a browser API that allows you to store data in the browser.
-It is a great way to store data that you want to persist between sessions.
-It is also a great way to store data that you want to use offline.
+IndexedDB package, is another way to store data in the browser using the IndexedDB API.
+This package is a wrapper for the IndexedDB API, it is a promise based API that makes it easier to use IndexedDB.
+It is a great way to store data that you want to persist when the user closes the browser or refreshes the page.
+It is also a great way to store data when the user is offline.

 ## How do I use it?